If you want to:

-- Gather data that are complete, accurate, and high quality.
+- Gather data that is complete, accurate, and high quality

-- Be unambiguous and allow for accurate data entry.
-For example, using coded lists to limit answers to questions.
-And avoid open-ended questions.
+- Be unambiguous and allow for accurate data entry; use coded lists to limit answers to approved responses only and avoid open-ended questions

-- Avoid gathering more data than what is needed.
+- Avoid gathering more data than what’s needed

-- Clear guidance using prompts and instructions should be included.
+- Include clear guidance using prompts and instructions

-- Formats, fonts, and font sizes should be the same across all forms.
+- Use consistent formats, fonts, and font sizes across all forms

-- Visual cues should be used to show how questions are to be answered.
-For example, the date format, and the number of decimal places.
+- Use visual clues to show how questions are to be answered (for example, the date format, and the number of decimal places)

-- For paper CRFs, include page numbering.
+For paper CRFs, include page number.
 Avoid circling answers, and make it clear which questions are mandatory.